frzb/dnsmasq_print/README.md

 ## Printing

-By default a CUPS-PDF Printer is used, which needs to be installed seperatly.
+By default a CUPS-PDF Printer is used, which needs to be installed separately.

 Package name under Debian/Ubuntu: `cups-pdf`.

 The CUPS-PDF printer puts the PDFs under `/root/PDF`.

-If you want to use a different printer specifiy the constant in `lease_print.sh`.
+If you want to use a different printer specify the constant in `lease_print.sh`.